Skip to main content

 3.3.
 Re-advertisement Procedures

-When a BGP speaker re-advertises a route with the Link Bandwidth
+When a BGP speaker re-advertises a route received with Link Bandwidth

-Extended Community and sets the next hop to itself, it SHOULD follow
+Extended Community and sets the next hop to itself or to another

-the same procedures as outlined in Section 3.1.
+procedures as outlined in Section 3.1 apply.
+Please also refer to

 3.3.2.
 Re-advertisement with Next Hop Unchanged

-A BGP speaker that receives a route with link bandwidth community,
+A BGP speaker that receives a route with a Link Bandwidth Extended

-re-advertises or reflects the same without changing its next hop
+Community and re-advertises or reflects the same without changing its

 3.4.
-Link bandwidth community Arithmetic and BGP multipath
+Link Bandwidth Extended Community Arithmetic and BGP Multipath

 multipath in the Local Routing Information Base (Local-RIB).
 This